AllenCellModeling/aicsimageio/README.md

 [napari-aicsimageio](https://github.com/AllenCellModeling/napari-aicsimageio), a plugin
 that allows use of all the functionality described in this library, but in the `napari` default viewer itself.

-## Notes

-- Each file format may use a different metadata parser as it is dependent on the format's reader class implementation.
-- The `AICSImage` object will only pull the `Scene`, `Time`, `Channel`, `Z`, `Y`, `X` dimensions from the reader.
-If your file has dimensions outside of those, use the base `Reader` classes.

 ## Development